qbit/HamTemplate/README.md

 You need to know **very** basic HTML to use this.

-Almost all of the html you will need to know will fall into one or two categories.
+Almost all of the html you will need to know will fall into one of the below categories.

 1. Adding Items to the sidebar.